June 29, 2026 to July 1, 2026

 Europe/Berlin timezone

-Karlsruher Institute of Technology (KIT) is hosting the Final Annual Meeting FINE (FINal Euro-labs) of the EURO-LABS EC funded project, which will take place from June 29th to July 1st, 2026.
-This meeting follows the Kick-Off Meeting (KOM) held in Bologna in 2022, the Second Annual Meeting (SAM) held in Krakow in 2023, the Third Annual Meeting (TAM) hosted in CERN in 2024 and the Fourth Annual Meeting (FAME) hosted in JSI Ljubljana.
+Karlsruhe Institute of Technology (KIT) hosted the Final Annual Meeting FINE (FINal EURO-LABS) of the EURO-LABS EC funded project.
+This meeting followed the Kick-Off Meeting (KOM) held in Bologna in 2022, the Second Annual Meeting (SAM) held in Krakow in 2023, the Third Annual Meeting (TAM) hosted in CERN in 2024 and the Fourth Annual Meeting (FAME) hosted in JSI Ljubljana.

-FINE (FINal Euro-labs) meeting is the final opportunity for participants to comprehensively assess and share project achievements, deliberate upon outcomes, and prepare the final report to be submitted after the end of project (31th August 2026).
+FINE (FINal EURO-LABS) meeting was the final opportunity for participants to comprehensively assess and share project achievements, deliberate upon outcomes, and prepare the final report to be submitted after the end of project (31th August 2026).

-FINE will feature a scientific presentation of the work done during the project.
-Posters will also be presented, with prizes for the three best posters.
+FINE featured a scientific presentation of the work done during the project.
+Posters were also presented.

-Attendance is encouraged for all EURO-LABS members as well as users of the facilities, particularly students and early career researchers.
-The participation of financial and administrative staff from various EURO-LABS laboratories is also encouraged, to support the preparation of the final report.
-The attendance and especially the presentations will be in-person only, no Zoom connection will be available.
+Attendance was encouraged by all EURO-LABS members as well as users of the facilities, particularly students and early career researchers.
+The participation of financial and administrative staff from various EURO-LABS laboratories were also encouraged, to support the preparation of the final report.

-The Governing Board (GB) meeting is scheduled for the afternoon of Wednesday, 1st of July.
+The Governing Board (GB) meeting met on the afternoon of Wednesday, July 1st.

 European Laboratories for Accelerator Based Sciences (EURO-LABS), a programme for research infrastructures services advancing the frontiers of knowledge, aims to provide unified transnational access (TNA) to leading Research Infrastructures (RI) across Europe.
 The programme brings the nuclear physics, the high-energy accelerator, and the high-energy detector R&D communities together to foster collaborations and to stimulate synergies.